adamjorr/somatic-variation/README.md

 This script uses Stampy to realign poorly mapped reads (from Stampy's --bamkeepgoodreads option) and outputs to `out.bam`.
 The given reference should be the same used to generate `data.bam`.
 A temporary directory to be used can be specified with -d.

+###What it does
+Remaps poorly aligned reads in a given bam file using Stampy.

+###Expected output
+A bam file, specified by -o.

 ##create_consensus.sh
 Usage: create_consensus.sh [-t THREADS] [-d TMPDIR] [-f FILTER] [-c CHAINFILE] [-b BCFTOOLSFILE] -o out.fa -r reference.fasta -i in.bam